bluekeybo/GameOfLife/README.md

   `<filename> -random rows columns [-time timeMilli] [-gen numberOfGen]`<br>
 Supplying an input board:<br>
   `<filename> -input inputPattern [-time timeMilli] [-gen numberOfGen]`<br>

-Note: default timeMilli is 200.
+Notes: * default timeMilli is 200.
-Note: default number of generations is infinite.
+       * default number of generations is infinite.
-Note: if the inputPattern file ends in *.rle* the program will use the **RLE** format.
+       * if the inputPattern file ends in *.rle* the program will use the **RLE** format.
+       * if the input file is not in the same directory, please provide full path with *-input* option.

 #### Examples:
 1. Two Gosper Glider Guns<br>